shlomobauer/interviewQ1/README.md

 has three columns, parent node, child node and child node type.

+The "goal" of the project was for the candidate to submit code to be reviewed; among the review goals was to determine the extent to which the code was production ready.

+I observed that the question,
+the csv file and the production environment were underspecified.
-I am not complaining when I note that the question and the context of the question were underspecified.
+It was not clear to me that any stated goal of the review could be achieved.
+But, that being said, I am not complaining when I note that the question and the context of the question were underspecified.